Quick Verdict

 The Proof-of-Stake Issue

 Ethereum transitioned to Proof-of-Stake in 2022 (the Merge).
-ETH holders can now "stake" their tokens to validate transactions and earn staking rewards — currently around 3-4% annually.
+ETH holders can stake their tokens to validate transactions and earn variable protocol rewards; the rate changes with validator conditions and network parameters rather than being a fixed return.
 Is this riba?
 Most scholars who permit Ethereum argue staking rewards are more like profit-sharing (you're providing a service to the network) than interest.
-Others disagree, seeing guaranteed yield as riba-like.
+Others disagree, seeing the yield as riba-like.
 This is an active scholarly debate.

 DeFi Ecosystem Concerns